The Gondoliers

 Twenty-five years before the setting of this opera, Iolanthe,

-pity on her and commuted the death sentence to one of lifelong exile, on condition that Iolanthe left her husband and never saw him again.
+a fairy, committed the cardinal sin of marrying a mortal.
+However, the Queen of the Fairies took pity on her and commuted the death sentence to one of lifelong exile, on condition that Iolanthe left her husband and never saw him again.
 Iolanthe obeys, bringing up her half-fairy, half-mortal son, Strephon, in exile.

 At the start of the opera Strephon has now grown up and is in love with Phyllis, a Ward of the Court of Chancery.
 However, the Lord Chancellor has other plans for Phyllis and Strephon’s suit is rejected.